W7k-J/W7k-J.github.io/w7kTools/Drafter.md

 After selection you will be prompted to define the offsets for top and base and the way we should determine the level (closest, closest above and closest below).
 Keeping "None" will allow you to disregard either top or base constraint and affect only the other one.

-In theory works for all vertical views such as sections or elevations.
-Sadly for now I allow it to adjust only elevations.
-More info in sections Problems on To-Do List:
+Works with vertical views such as sections or elevations.

 ## <a id="top-&-base-offset-views-on-selected-sheets"></a> ![Top & Base Offset - Views on Selected Sheets](/images/Tools/Drafter/Icons/VV_Offset_SelectedSheets.png) Top & Base Offset - Views on Selected Sheets